Kaisbn/rjv/subjects/subject.rst

 * "nomoney"

-  Your ressources are not sufficiant for the moment.
+  Your resources are not sufficient for the moment.
 Retry later when they do.

 * "dead"